I am an aspiring science-fiction author who wants to inform others in their journey for the truth. Join me in that quest.

 Now, let’s say that something like this were to occur in the Commonwealth of Virginia today.
 Under the current marriage laws in that state jurisdiction, such a 14-year-old boy would be out of luck inasmuch as Ms. Vogel had ensured that there would be no exceptions for a minor that young to get married under any circumstances under the current marriage laws in that state.
 This young man would end up dying without realizing his last wish, which would be to have his girlfriend at his side as his lawfully wedded wife.
 Some of you are probably saying that the parents could always take him and his girlfriend to another jurisdiction where it would be legal for them to get married.
 However, you have to consider the fact that if this young man is ailing from a terminal illness, he is probably not going to be in any condition to travel long distances from one state to another and make appearances before a judge to seek authorization for him to wed his girlfriend.

-I’ve noticed in articles and advertisements regarding Ms. Vogel that she has sons who do not look old enough to have a driver’s license.
+Back in 2017, I had noticed in articles and advertisements regarding Ms. Vogel that she had sons who did not look old enough to have a driver’s license.
 Now, let’s just say that one of her sons were 14 years old and he were dying of a terminal illness that only gave him less than a year to live.
 Also, let’s say that he were to tell Ms. Vogel that he wished to marry his 13-year-old girlfriend before he died.
 Do you think that Ms. Vogel would look at him and say, “Sorry, Charlie!
 But you’re not old enough, period!
 If you don’t live to be eighteen, oh, well!
 That’s life!”?
 No, she wouldn’t say something like that to her own terminally ill son.
-She would use all her wealth and power to arrange for her 14-year-old son and his 13-year-old girlfriend to be flown up in a helicopter from her residence or from somewhere close enough to it to wherever she would have to have them taken so that they could legally get married.
+If she were a loving and caring mother, she would use all her wealth and power to arrange for her 14-year-old son and his 13-year-old girlfriend to be flown up in a helicopter from her residence or from somewhere close enough to it to wherever she would have to have them taken so that they could legally get married.

-I know that I criticized Ms. Vogel in my previous article for attempting to get a punitive provision included in her marriage bill.
-Well, even if that punitive provision had successfully remained a part of her marriage bill after Governor McAuliffe signed it into law, I don’t believe that Ms. Vogel would have been the least bit concerned about it in the event that she was confronted with a situation in which she had to transport her terminally ill 14-year-old son and his 13-year-old girlfriend to another jurisdiction so that they could legally get married.
-She likely has friends in high places in both her state judicial system and her state government who could have easily helped her to dodge a bullet if any criminal charges had been brought against her in that event.
+I know that I criticized Ms. Vogel in my article titled "Jill Holtzman Vogel Is Wrong For Virginia" for attempting to get a punitive provision included in her marriage bill.
+Well, even if that punitive provision had successfully remained a part of her marriage bill after Governor McAuliffe signed it into law, I honestly don’t believe that Ms. Vogel would have been the least bit concerned about it in the event that she was confronted with a situation in which she had to transport her terminally ill 14-year-old son and his 13-year-old girlfriend to another jurisdiction so that they could legally get married.
+Theoretically speaking, she likely has friends in high places in both her state judicial system and her state government who could have easily helped her to dodge a bullet if any criminal charges had been brought against her in that event.
 Unfortunately, rich people in public office like her don’t seem to have to follow the same rules as average individuals like you and me who remain vulnerable to such laws regardless of how unfair they may be.

 D. Ms. Vogel’s New Marriage Law Is Detrimental To Her State’s Economy